The Science

 READ THE STUDY HERE

-Self-efficacy and self-care-related outcomes following Alexander Technique lessons for people with chronic neck pain in the ATLAS randomised, controlled trial.
+Alexander Technique lessons for people with chronic neck pain.
+ATLAS randomised, controlled trial.

 ATLAS was a pragmatic randomised (1:1:1 ratio), controlled trial recruiting patients with chronic neck pain (N = 517) and evaluating one-to-one Alexander Technique lessons, or acupuncture, each plus usual care, compared with usual care alone.
 (2018).